-DDOT plans to install various safety and complete streets enhancements to improve safety and access on Wheeler Road.
-There are many tools that can be used to improve safety and access on Wheeler Road including a road diet, pedestrian islands, curb extensions and automated traffic enforcement.
-Below is a rendering of one of the many proposed safety improvements along Wheeler Road.
-View the February 2022 presentation to see more project renderings.
+There are many tools that DDOT is using to improve safety and access, including a road diet, pedestrian islands, curb extensions, and automated traffic enforcement.
+Below is a rendering of one of the safety improvements installed on Wheeler Road as part of the Quick Delivery project.

-DDOT began community outreach in the fall of 2020 at ANC 8C and 8E virtual meetings.
-In the spring of 2021, DDOT launched a preference survey to get community input on which traffic safety tools residents support for Wheeler Road.
-DDOT distributed 2,000 door hangers to residents along Wheeler Road.
+DDOT started community outreach in the fall of 2020 at ANC 8C and 8E meetings.
+In the spring of 2021, DDOT launched a preference survey to receive community input on which traffic safety tools residents would support for Wheeler Road.
+DDOT distributed 2,500 door hangers to residents along Wheeler Road.

-In October 2021, DDOT presented at an in-person ANC 8C meeting, an overview of various safety techniques that could be applied to Wheeler Road and shared the Wheeler Road survey results.
-Also, in the fall of 2021, DDOT began drafting concept plans based on community input and began installing safety improvements along Wheeler Road between Mississippi Avenue and Alabama Road.
-In February 2022, DDOT completed plans for safety improvements along Wheeler Road between Mississippi Avenue and Alabama Avenue (Phase 1).
+In October 2021, DDOT presented at an ANC 8C meeting an overview of various safety techniques that could be applied to Wheeler Road and shared the Wheeler Road survey results.
+Also, in the fall of 2021, DDOT started drafting concept plans based on community feedback and started installing near-term safety improvements along Wheeler Road between Mississippi Avenue SE and Alabama Avenue SE (Phase 1).